stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 companion after the end, as a mute clue to the abnormality which had occurred, or whether, as is more probable, Smith had it before, and added the underscoring himself from what he had managed to extract from his friend by shrewd guessing and adroit cross-questioning.
 The underlined passage is merely this:

-    "I say to you againe, doe not call up Any that you can not put downe; by the Which I meane, Any that can in Turne call up somewhat against you, whereby your Powerfullest Devices may not be of use.
-Ask of the Lesser, lest the Greater shall not wish to Answer, and shall commande more than you. "
+> "I say to you againe, doe not call up Any that you can not
+> put downe; by the Which I meane, Any that can in Turne call up somewhat against you, whereby your
+> Powerfullest Devices may not be of use.
+Ask of the Lesser, lest the Greater shall not wish to
+> Answer, and shall commande more than you."

 In the light of this passage, and reflecting on what last unmentionable allies a beaten man might try to summon in his direst extremity, Charles Ward may well have wondered whether any citizen of Providence killed Joseph Curwen.

 The deliberate effacement of every memory of the dead man from Providence life and annals was vastly aided by the influence of the raiding leaders.
 They had not at first meant to be so thorough, and had allowed the widow and her father and child to remain in ignorance of the true conditions; but Capt.
 Tillinghast was an astute man, and soon uncovered enough rumours to whet his horror and cause him to demand that his daughter and granddaughter change their name, burn the library and all remaining papers, and chisel the inscription from the slate slab above Joseph Curwen's grave.
 He knew Capt.
 Whipple well, and probably extracted more hints from that bluff mariner than anyone else ever gained respecting the end of the accused sorcerer.

 From that time on the obliteration of Curwen's memory became increasingly rigid, extending at last by common consent even to the town records and files of the Gazette.
 It can be compared in spirit only to the hush that lay on Oscar Wilde's name for a decade after his disgrace, and in extent only to the fate of that sinful King of Runazar in Lord Dunsany's tale, whom the Gods decided must not only cease to be, but must cease ever to have been.

 Mrs. Tillinghast, as the widow became known after 1772, sold the house in Olney Court and resided with her father in Power's Lane till her death in 1817.
 The farm at Pawtuxet, shunned by every living soul, remained to moulder through the years; and seemed to decay with unaccountable rapidity.
 By 1780 only the stone and brickwork were standing, and by 1800 even these had fallen to shapeless heaps.
 None ventured to pierce the tangled shrubbery on the river-bank behind which the hillside door may have lain, nor did any try to frame a definite image of the scenes amidst which Joseph Curwen departed from the horrors he had wrought.

 Only robust old Capt.
-Whipple was heard by alert listeners to mutter once in a while to himself, "Pox on that ------, but he had no business to laugh while he screamed.
+Whipple was heard by alert listeners to mutter once in a while to himself, _"Pox on that ------, but he had no business to laugh while he screamed.
 'Twas as though the damn'd ------ had some'at up his sleeve.
-For half a crown I'd burn his ------ house. "
+For half a crown I'd burn his ------ house."_

-  III.
-A Search and an Evocation  1.
+## III.
+A Search and an Evocation

 Charles Ward, as we have seen, first learned in 1918 of his descent from Joseph Curwen.
 That he at once took an intense interest in everything pertaining to the bygone mystery is not to be wondered at; for every vague rumour that he had heard of Curwen now became something vital to himself, in whom flowed Curwen's blood.
 No spirited and imaginative genealogist could have done otherwise than begin forthwith an avid and systematic collection of Curwen data.

 In his first delvings there was not the slightest attempt at secrecy; so that even Dr. Lyman hesitates to date the youth's madness from any period before the close of 1919.
 He talked freely with his family--though his mother was not particularly pleased to own an ancestor like Curwen--and with the officials of the various museums and libraries he visited.